Digestive Disorders in Dogs

 Imodium is also contraindicated for dogs with intestinal infections, as it slows GI transit time which increases absorption of toxins from bacteria (see Drugs Used in Treatment of Diarrhea).
 A single dose in that case is probably OK, but if your dog needs more than that, you should see your vet.
 See Loperamide (Imodium AD) for more info.

 - One vet recommended Metamucil.
 Although Metamucil is commonly used as a laxative, apparently the fiber can help absorb water in the colon and thus control diarrhea.
 It is important that your dog drink lots of water when taking a supplement like this.
+See below for more info on fiber.

 - There are several natural remedies that will help soothe and heal the gastrointestinal tract.
 These include slippery elm bark, l-glutamine (an amino acid supplement), and marshmallow root (herb).
 Phytomucil (also available in 4 oz size) from Animal's Apawthecary contains two of these.
 I have also seen a Chinese Herbal remedy recommended called Huang Lian Su that can be used for dogs, but I personally am somewhat leery of using these types of remedies without the specific advice of a holistic vet trained in Traditional Chinese Medicine..